sofiahuppertz/42-CPP-modules/mod02/Readme.md

 };

 ​
-Computer Science concepts:
+###Computer Science concepts:
-How computers represent and process different types of numerical data
+<i>How computers represent and process different types of numerical data<i>
-Integers: Integers are a type of numerical data that represent whole numbers, both positive and negative, including zero.
+***Integers: Integers are a type of numerical data that represent whole numbers, both positive and negative, including zero.
 In computers, they are represented in binary.
 Binary is a base-2 number system that uses only two numbers: 0 and 1.
 Each digit in a binary number is referred to as a bit.
 A binary integer might look something like this: 1010, which is the binary representation for the decimal number 10.
 Floating Points: Floating point numbers are used to represent real numbers and are stored in the computer as binary fractions.
 They can handle a much larger range of values compared to integers, with the ability to represent fractions and very large or very small numbers.
 A floating point number is typically represented in scientific notation in binary, with a mantissa, exponent, and sign.
 Due to their nature, floating point numbers can sometimes lead to rounding errors.

 💡